 Gasteria carinata (Mill.)
 Duval

-Gasteria carinata f. variegata is an attractive succulent up to 7.2 inches (18 cm) tall, with dark-green leaves variously striped with yellow or creamy-white.
-The leaves are sharp, triangular, dark-green, up to 6 inches (15 cm) long and up to 2 inches (5 cm) wide.
-In cultivation, there are several variegated clones with leaves in different shape, size and degree of variegation.
+Gasteria carinata f. variegata is an attractive succulent, up to 7.2 inches (18 cm) tall, with dark-green leaves variously striped with yellow or creamy-white.
+The leaves are sharp, triangular, up to 6 inches (15 cm) long, and up to 2 inches (5 cm) wide.
+In cultivation, there are several variegated clones with leaves in different shapes, sizes, and degrees of variegation.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).